shibili07/Noor-Fragrances/Errors.md

 - cart quantity resets when trying to increase quantity beyond stock [✔]
 - coupon criteria not met message not shown properly  [✔]
 - wishlisting doesn’t work [✔]
-- products from unlisted categories show up in product list [ⴵ...]
+- products from unlisted categories show up in product list [✔]
-- able to add unlisted items to cart
+- able to add unlisted items to cart [✔]
-- able to order unlisted item if they’re in cart
+- able to order unlisted item if they’re in cart [✔]
 - disallow COD if order value is above [✔]
 - refund credited for pending payments [✔]
 - use the same password rules in signup, password change, password reset etc [✔]